SamirTalwar/webops-workshop/README.md

 2. An SSH key.
 You may have one already.
 If so, skip this.
     1. If you're running on macOS, Linux, or Bash on Windows, it will be located at *~/.ssh/id_rsa* or *~/.ssh/id_dsa*.
 If not, just run `ssh-keygen`.
     2. If you're using PuTTY, run *puttygen.exe*.
 3. A fresh [Ubuntu Server 16.04.2 LTS][Download Ubuntu Server] virtual machine.
-This will be distributed beforehand, but you can skip to step 4 if you want to create one yourself.
+This will be distributed beforehand, but you can skip to step 4 if you want to create one yourself, or make one on The Cloud™ if you know what you're doing.
     1. Import the *.ova* file into [VirtualBox][].
     2. Once it's imported, click "Network" and change the network from "NAT" to "Bridged Adapter".
     3. Remember that the username is "webops" and the password is "let me in please".